kikitux/packer-vagrant-oracle/packer-make/README.md

 With this simple code, on each `Make` run, it will generate a file, with the `header` information and the `time stamp` of the last change.

-The first time we run `Make` it will run packer and create the boxes, and later, if the `yum repo` packaged get updated, only then, make will kick a rebuild
+The first time we run `Make` it will run packer and create the boxes, and later, if the `packer template` or `yum repo` gets updated, only then, make will kick a rebuild.

 ## One (1) pass